Ensuring your love of animals counts ... now and forever

 Why legacies are so vital to the animals of Oak Tree

-After many years of hard work and campaigning for animal welfare, which included a move from the south of the country to the north, our charity officially opened it's doors at Oak Tree Farm in 1982 - a feat only made possible due to legacy.
-Further developments on site were also only conceivable because of gifts left in Wills, and this remains the case today.
+After many years of hard work and campaigning for animal welfare, which included a move from the south of the country to the north, our charity officially opened its doors at Oak Tree Farm in 1982 - a feat only made possible by generous gifts through Wills.
+Further developments on site were also only achievable due to gifts left in Wills, and this remains the case today.

 Barbara Kuss, explains her generous decision to leave a legacy to Oak Tree: